 While there are several different reasons and triggers that could be causing your Dachshund to pee in the house, if coupled with an owner’s absence, it’s almost always separation anxiety.

-The problem was, even tough the rescue said she was crate trained, she destroyed 2, and hurt herself more than once, trying do dig her way out.
+Even though the rescue said she was crate trained, she destroyed 2, and hurt herself more than once, trying do dig her way out.

 I had almost given up but then tried what I did with Chester – use a crate that is technically one size to big for her and use an open-wire crate so she could easily see her surroundings.